Mental Health

 Part 2.
 Live workshop online - The 4 hour virtual workshop consolidates your understanding of the course materials and then focuses on helping you develop ideas for a sustainability project in your setting; translating your learning into action through small group discussions with CSH experts and colleagues from around the world using the range of resources and tools.
 A separate certificate of completion is provided for the workshop.

-• Get support for sustainability projects from peers and CSH staff
+• Get ongoing support for sustainability projects from peers and CSH staff.

-You are welcome to continue attending the cafes as many times as you wish.
-Upcoming dates are available here and will also be emailed out to you with your certificate of completion after the workshop.
+The 1 hour cafes occur regularly throughout the year.
+You are welcome to attend the cafes as many times as you wish.
+Upcoming dates will be emailed to you after the workshop.
+You can also receive ongoing peer support by joining our networks (including the Mental Health Sustainability Network).

 An error has occurred.
 This application may no longer respond until reloaded.
 Reload 🗙